Blacksujit/ChatSphere/README.md

 - Data Sources: Curated from trusted news outlets and tech blogs to ensure reliability.

-- News API serivice for providing the timeley real-time updates regarding the news , tech and more
+- News API service for providing the timeley real-time updates regarding the news , tech and more

 ### Integrations: